-Today, we drive across the Thar Desert to the former medieval trading city of Jaisalmer, one of the most evocative of all the Rajput cities.
+Today, we drive through the Rajasthan desert to Jaisalmer, one of the most evocative of all the Rajput cities.
 It is dominated by its ancient fortress that rises out of the desert, far from the great urban centres of north India.
-The Bhatti Rajput ruler Jaisala founded the city and fortress in 1156, removing his court to this isolated desert territory from the more vulnerable Lodhruva, which was constantly being raided by the Ghaznavids (of Afghanistan.
+The Bhatti Rajput ruler Jaisala founded the city and fortress in 1156, removing his court to this isolated desert territory from the more vulnerable Lodhruva, which was constantly being raided by the Ghaznavids (of Afghanistan).
+Jaisalmer is famous for its intricate Rajasthani jewellery.
+The goldsmiths of Jaisalmer are particularly known for their skills in carving out beautiful pieces of silver jewellery.
+You may also view unique costumes and textiles from the desert tribes which are visible in the street stalls; many of them are collectable antiques.
 (Overnight Jaisalmer) BLD